Skip to content

 Adding the image to the environment.

 Select the mag glass into the right of the dropdown.
-Your image will not be in there so, you'll have select new to add your image.
+Your image will not be in there so, you'll have select "New" to add your image.
 This will open a modal for adding a new Web resource.
-You'll need to add a name, display name, a brief description under the General tab this s o that you can find your image via the search.
+You'll need to add a name, display name, and a brief description, under the General tab, so that you can find your image via the search.

 Image showing adding an image/brandmark icon modal

 Under the content tab you'll need to add file type which allows you to select the format.
-We often select SVG where we can for maximum clarity.
+We often select SVG where we can, for maximum clarity.
 Language should be set to the primary language.
 Then navigate to your chosen file to upload.
-We then select mobile compatibility and select offline.
+We then select "mobile compatibility" and select "offline".
 At this point hit save then publish.
 This will publish your logo/brandmark to the environment and it will be come searchable.
-You can close this modal window and begin searching for your Brandmark to add to your theme.
+You can close this modal window and begin searching for your Brandmark to add it to your theme.
 This oversized image shrinks and tightens up within the theme.

 Image showing image of brand icon in the header